 Data and methods

-In this study, for the Assessment long-term mean value of albedo Iran from the first band of MCD43A4, the Modis sensor was used in the range of 0.62-0.67 microns during the period from 2000/03/20 to 2018/03/20 for 6574 days.
+In this study, for the assessment of long-term mean value of albedo in Iran from the first band of MCD43A4, the Modis sensor was employed in the range of 0.62-0.67 microns during the period from 2000/03/20 to 2018/03/20 for 6574 days.
 The reason for choosing this product is because it has the Bidirectional Reflectance Distribution Function (BRDF).
-Indeed BRDF determines that when the radiation energy reaches a certain level (an opaque surface), it is reflected in the other direction.
-OThe data of this sensor is available as separate tiles at 1200 x 1200 km and Iran generally falls into six tiles.
+Indeed, BRDF can determine when the radiation energy reaches a certain level (an opaque surface)and it is reflected in the other direction.
+The data of this sensor is available as separate tiles at 1200 x 1200 km and Iran generally falls into six tiles.
 Of course, based on the Inpolygon function in MATLAB software, grid points outside of Iran were clipped.
 Iran was divided into 4 regions based on digital number of pixels.
 The basis of division is the quart values (first, second, and third quartiles).
-After zoning, statistical characteristics including the average, minimum, maximum, variance, range of changes and coefficient of skewness and Kurtosis of the cells located in each region were calculated.
+After zoning, we calculated statistical characteristics including the average, minimum, maximum, variance, range of changes and coefficient of skewness and Kurtosis of the cells located in each region.
 These statistical characteristics provide an opportunity to compare albedo in the different regions of Iran.
-In the end, four seaboard areas in Iran were mapped and its relation with height was calculated.
+Finally, we calculated four seaboard areas in Iran were mapped and its relation with height.

-The MODIS sensor produces albedo the surface of the earth continuously on a global scale with low spatial resolution and provides free access to the public.
+The MODIS sensor produces albedo in the surface of the earth continuously on a global scale with low spatial resolution and provides free access to the public.
 In this study, for measuring the average long-term albedo of Iran, the daily data of Albedo in the region of Iran was extracted from the MODIS website during the period from 2000/03/20 to 2018/03/20 for 6574 days.
 Then, based on nearly 45 billion cells, the long-term average of Iran's albedo was calculated.
 The results showed that albedo of Iran with an average of 21% is close to the albedo of the planet average which depends on latitude and topography and land surface conditions in Iran.
 The relationship between albedo and altitude from sea level was studied.
 The results of this section indicate that this relationship is a completely nonlinear relationship.
-So in the first altitudes up to 1200 meters, the albedo has a decreasing behavior, and between the altitudes of 1200 to 1400 meters there is a steady trend and from 1400 to higher the albedo behavior is quite increasing.
-The increasing behavior of albedo well illustrates the role of snow cover in the highlands.
+Thus, in the first altitudes up to 1200 meters, the albedo has a decreasing behavior, and between the altitudes of 1200 and 1400 meters there is a steady trend; from 1400 to higher the albedo behavior is quite increasing.
+The increasing behavior of albedo well illustrates the behavior of snow cover in the highlands.
 In general, it can be concluded that this relationship is due to the diversity of topography and the type of the earth's surfaces.
 For this reason, this relationship is direct in elevations above 1400 meters.
-As the altitude increases, the albedo is increased, and at elevations less than 1000 meters the relations indirectly (by increasing the elevation, a decrease in albedo is observed).
+As the altitude increases, the albedo is increased, and at elevations less than 1000 meters the relations are inversed (by increasing the elevation, a decrease is observed in albedo).